Beemer, Nebraska: Schools

 The first Beemer Public School was held in a small frame building located on the northeast corner of Third and Beemer Streets.
 By 1886, in order to support its 32 enrolled pupils, a two-room, frame building was built on the southwest corner of Fifth and Beemer Streets.
 The names of absent or tardy students were duly reported in the Beemer Times.
 In 1892, voters approved $10,000 in bonds for a modern two-story brick school.
 The school officers, F.J.
 Fitzgerald, A.D.
 Beemer, and Charles Decker reported an enrollment of 210 pupils.
 The building was erected on the north side of Third Street between Blaine and Harrison Streets (approximately where a 1964 addition to the school was eventually built).
 In 1917, the village passed another bond issue for a new school building on the northeast corner of Third and Blaine Streets.
 The new building was used for the graduation ceremonies in May 1918; the older, adjacent building was torn down that summer.
 The 1918 building would continue to be used until 2008.

 Railroad Service

 The tracks of the Fremont.
 Elkhorn & Missouri Valley Railroad arrived in Beemer in 1871.
 This route was laid from Fremont to reach the Black Hills of South Dakota.
 The Chicago & North Western took over in 1903.
 By the mid-1970s, the freight traffic volumes began mildly declining.
-C&NW ended railroad service in the spring of 1982, after flooding damaged many sections of the track & abandonment was applied for.
-The tracks were removed just a few years later.
+C&NW ended railroad service in the spring of 1982, after flooding damaged many sections of the track & abandonment was applied for & the track was removed in 1985.